DiliniRajapaksha/DeveloperJournal/_posts/2020-07-06-what-is-spring-boot.md

 If you've ever set up a spring application in the past, you would know the pain!
 How much configuration that has to be done.  :sweat:

-Well, Spring Boot makes the developer's life easier. :joy:
+Well, Spring Boot is here to make the developer's life easier. :joy:

 Spring Boot still uses the Spring framework under the hood, but almost all of the configuration is done for you if you wish.